Climate-based broccoli planting guide for Butte, Montana

 Main risk: When this crop underperforms in Butte, the culprit is usually timing or variety choice rather than the climate itself.

-How Frost Affects Broccoli in Butte
+How Frost Affects Planting Dates for Broccoli in Butte

 Butte usually has about 84 frost-free days, with a typical last spring frost around June 13 and a typical first fall frost around September 5.